 Please do not contact me if I am outside your price range.

 Browse our puppy pictures and E-mail or call for further information.
-Please do not contact me if I am outside your price range (average price $2500 plus delivery by pet nanny... $500 in USA, approximately $1600 to Europe, $2000 to Russia).
+Please do not contact me if I am outside your price range (average price $5000 plus delivery by pet nanny... starting at $600 (hand to hand) to most airports in USA.
 I will not sell to pet shops, puppy mills or third party brokers.

-That price is raised or lowered by the results of the vetting and puppy evaluations (from $1500 to $3500).
-We have our breeding dogs vetted regularly for ears, eyes, heart, lungs and pattella.
-Any dog failing a vetting is rehomed.
+That price is raised or lowered by the results of the vetting and puppy evaluation (from $4000 to $6000).
+Rare colors and very small size can effect price.
+We have our breeding dogs DNA tested and regularly vet exams for ears, eyes, heart, lungs, and patella.
+Any adult dog failing a vetting is rehomed.
 Only dogs deemed fit for reproduction are kept and bred.

 Our dogs free breed, free whelp, have good instincts and lots of milk.
-IF NOT...No matter the price we paid or perceived value of the dog...it is rehomed.
-We bought an international champion from Italy for total cost of $7000.
-It had grade 3 pattella, alopecia and almost no teeth.
+IF NOT...No matter the price we paid or the perceived value of the dog...it is rehomed.
+We bought an international champion from Italy for a total cost of $7000.
+It had grade 3 patella, alopecia and almost no teeth.
 He was unfit for reproduction and was neutered and rehomed.
-That is what dedication to to future of the breed means.
+This is what dedication to the breed means.